mustafaiysr/mustafaiysr/README.md

 ## Objective

-<div>&nbsp&nbspHello, I am a 22-year-old third-year university student.
-My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, Now, I aim to enhance my skills in cybersecurity and actively pursue education in this field.
-I am taking numerous courses on platforms like Udemy, TryHackMe, HackTheBox, and others, learning new things every day.
-I aspire to specialize in Security Operations Center (SOC), Network Security, Vulnerability Research and Cloud Security.
-I am preparing to obtain various certifications to further my expertise in these areas.</div>
+<div>&nbsp&nbspHello, I am a 22-year-old senior university student.
+Throughout my journey in computer science, I have developed a strong passion for cybersecurity, networking, and network security.

+Additionally, my interest in Linux has grown as I’ve come to realize its crucial role in these domains.
+I am excited to pursue a career that combines these areas.

+I am actively learning through platforms like Udemy, TryHackMe, and HackTheBox, constantly improving my skills every day.
+My goals include specializing in Network Security, Security Research, Vulnerability Assessment, Cloud Security, and Linux system administration.

+To further advance my expertise, I am also preparing for various certifications related to cybersecurity, networking, and Linux, all of which will help me solidify my knowledge and advance my career in these fields.</div>

 ## Skills & Interests

 <div>HTML-CSS</div>
 <div>Python</div>
-<div>Go</div>
 <div>Php</div>
-<div>SQL</div>
-<div>Linux</div>
+<div>Fortinet FortiGate</div>
+<div>Cyber Security - Red Team</div>
+<div>Linux / Bash </div>
+<div>Network Security</div>

 ## Skills